 - Put in a baking dish and bake for 30-40 minutes until done.

-You can use any ground meat for this stuffed peppers recipe.
+- You can use any ground meat for this stuffed peppers recipe.
+We have used ground beef, pork, and chicken.

 (*This recipe was updated from an older March 2015 post.)